zhullyb/monyhar/monyhar/services/README.md

 to the Chrome browser defined in `//chrome/services` or reusable services for Content or its embedders, defined in `//components/services`.
-The motivations, advice, and standards discussed in this document apply to all service definitions in the Chromium tree.
+The motivations, advice, and standards discussed in this document apply to all service definitions in the Monyhar tree.
 ***

-One of the main motivations for expressing Chromium as a collection of services is long-term maintainability and code health.
+One of the main motivations for expressing Monyhar as a collection of services is long-term maintainability and code health.
 Because service API boundaries are strictly limited to Mojo interfaces, state owned and managed by each service is strongly isolated from other components in the system.

-Another key motivation is general modularity and reusability: in the past there have been a number of missed opportunities for potential new features or Chromium-based products due to the browser's generally monolothic and inflexible system design.
+Another key motivation is general modularity and reusability: in the past there have been a number of missed opportunities for potential new features or Monyhar-based products due to the browser's generally monolothic and inflexible system design.
 With the services providing scaffolding for system components, it becomes progressively easier to build out newer use cases with *e.g.* a smaller resource footprint, or a different process model, or even a more granular binary